-This Bill attempts to ensure better and more consistent support for adult and young carers, so they can continue to care - if they wish to do so - in better health, and to have a life alongside caring.
+The Carers (Scotland) Act 2016 was passed in the Scottish Parliament on 4 February 2016.
+The act came in to effect on 1 April 2018 and will ensure better and more consistent support for carers and young carers so that they can continue to care, if they so wish, in better health and to have a life alongside caring.

 The act is designed to support carers’ health and wellbeing and help make caring more sustainable.
 Measures include: